 Susan Vinskofski says

-About 3 and a half to 4 cups of sauce.
+About 2 cups of sauce.

 Rose says